Overview: Why an SEIS is being prepared

 Next Steps: The SEIS Process

-The SEIS process includes three phases: 1) SEIS preparation notice; 2) SEIS preparation; and 3) SEIS adequacy.
+The SEIS process includes three phases: 1) SEIS preparation notice; 2) SEIS preparation; and 3) SEIS adequacy determination.

 *Infographic here*

 The DNR is currently drafting the SEIS preparation notice, which will identify what has changed since the 2015 Final EIS, including new information or circumstances that could affect environmental or socioeconomic impacts.
-The SEIS preparation notice will also outline what issues will be analyzed, which project alternatives should be examined, studies to be undertaken, and provide a schedule for preparing the SEIS.
-This phase can also involve working with other agencies and Tribal Governments for input.
+The SEIS preparation notice will also outline issues tobe analyzed, project alternatives to be examined and studies to be undertaken.
+It will also provide a schedule for preparing the SEIS.
+This phase can involve input from other agencies and Tribal Governments.

-SEIS Project Materials: Information & Documents used to Prepare the SEIS
+SEIS Project Materials: Information and Documents used to Prepare the SEIS

 DNR Documents